How do time and materials and fixed-price contracts work?

 Time and materials model disadvantages

-Some product owners may worry about cost overruns or out of control budgets.
+Some product owners may worry about cost overruns or out-of-control budgets.
 To mitigate this fear, software development partners give clients a rough estimate of the total cost of the project.
 Product owners must be more involved in a time and materials contract than in fixed-price contracts.

 Think of the differences between the two models like a home improvement project.
 If you need a faucet replace in your kitchen, a fixed-price contact makes sense.
 There are few variables and the project is short-term.
 But what if you need to do a full remodel of the whole house?
 You face many variables and possible changes.
 This makes the project very difficult to estimate.
 A company bidding for such a project with a fixed-price contract is in a tough spot.
 They will either inflate prices to protect profits or risk underbidding.
-Neither situation is idea; for the customer or the service provider.
+Neither situation is ideal; for the customer or the service provider.

-Costs vary by project and business requirements.
+Software costs vary by project and business requirements.
 We at Blocshop understand that you might need some rough estimates before a project begins.
 A typical project at Blocshop takes three months and costs about $60,000.
 More complex projects will take more time and more resources, costing up to $300,000.
 Blocshop always delivers an MVP (Minimum viable product) early.
 This gives clients a starting point from which they can budget for future software development.
 Clients can make informed decisions about what features they want to add without spending money on features they do not need.
 Tell us more about the type of application you need and your specifications, and we’ll get back to you with a project estimate.